The Unspoken History of the Council of Hippo: How and Why the Roman Empire Died

 The Council of Hippo was a significant event in Christianity because it had to decide on how to deal with the Donatist heresy which had been spreading rapidly since its inception.
 The council decided against the idea that those who had committed apostasy could be readmitted to communion with their Church and instead proclaimed that they should be excommunicated permanently.

-Why did the Council of Hippo Signal that Rome was on the Verge to Collapse?
+Why did the Council of Hippo Signal that Rome was on the Verge of Collapse?

 The Council of Hippo was the first formal meeting of Christian bishops in North Africa.
 It was convened by Constantine I in AD 325 to address the Arian heresy, which denied the divinity of Jesus Christ.
 The Council passed a series of doctrinal and disciplinary canons that became known as the Nicene Creed.